-Reverse mortgages are becoming increasingly popular in America, but many are still unsure what exactly they are, and who stands to benefit.
+Reverse mortgages are becoming increasingly popular in America.
+However, many are still unsure of what exactly they are, and who stands to benefit.

 “It’s a buzz word,” said Dean Wegner, a mortgage expert. “‘Hey, I got a reverse mortgage,’ so they’re going with the flow, and I don’t know if everybody actually understands, completely understands a reverse mortgage.”

 Older adults who are “house-rich and cash-poor” can benefit from the extra cash flow a reverse mortgage provides.

 A reverse mortgage allows you to get extra cash each month without having to pay it back immediately or sell your home.
 In a regular mortgage, you pay your lender each month and your debt decreases while your home’s equity increases.